AmjSf/exercice-markdown/markdown.md

 # What is a Markdown
 Markdown is a way to style text on the web.
-You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
-Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like
+It essentialy is a text-to-HTML conversion tool.
+You can add images, create lists, formatting words an much more.

-You can use Markdown most places around GitHub:
+## Where can you use Markdown?
 * Gists
 * Comments in Issues and Pull Requests
-* Files with the .md or .markdown extension
+* Files with .md or .markdown extension